In-the-money

 Buyers expect the answer to be yes and sellers expect the answer to be no. In other words:

-• If you buy a binary (or any) option based on stock indices, forex, or commodities markets, you want the Nadex indicative price to be above the strike price at expiration.
+If you buy a event contract (or any) option based on stock indices, forex, or commodities markets, you want the Nadex indicative price to be above the strike price at expiration.
 In other words, you want it to be in-the-money.

-• If you sell a binary (or any) option based on stock indices, forex, or commodities markets, you want the indicative price to be at or below the strike price at expiration.
+If you sell a event contract (or any) option based on stock indices, forex, or commodities markets, you want the indicative price to be at or below the strike price at expiration.
 In other words, you want it to be at-the-money or out-of-the-money.

 Nadex events contracts that expire at-the-money will receive the $100, as well as events contracts that expire in-the-money.